 Granted, NinjaTrader isn’t the only program allowing backtest strategies and automated trades.
 In this NinjaTrader review, we found that it’s a great choice fore beginners because they’re user-friendly.

-NinjaTrader Charts (Charting Software Review)
+NinjaTrader Charting Software

 Open Source and Free to Use?

-Don’t Fight the Robots, Be the Robot: NinjaTrader Review
+Don’t Fight the Robots, Be the Robot

 If one day you decide to join the Algo trading revolution, there is a great likelihood that you will start by using a program like NinjaTrader.
+Hence our NinjaTrader review.

 On the Plus Side

-3 aspects of NinjaTrader that stand out:
+Three aspects of this NinjaTrader review stand out.